 Author has written 1 story for Harry Potter.

 I’m a student studying biology and addicted to reading fanfiction.
-The fanfiction obsession started with Buffy/Angel some 11-12 years ago, then branched off to Lord of the Rings and from there to Harry Potter.
-At some point X-Men got added to the mix, as did Stargate SG-1 and Atlantis, Prison Break, Bourne Identity/Supremacy/Ultimatum, Star Wars, Avatar, Star Trek (2009), The Mentalist, White Collar and most recently Avengers/Thor.
+The fanfiction obsession started with Buffy/Angel, then branched off to Lord of the Rings and from there to Harry Potter.
+At some point X-Men got added to the mix, as did Stargate SG-1 and Atlantis, Prison Break, the Bourne Series, Star Wars, Avatar, Star Trek (2009), The Mentalist, White Collar, Avatar, Avengers/Thor and most recently Lucifer.
 There was also a short sojourn into the Criminal Minds fandom.

-While Avenger/Thor, and specifically the awesomeness that it Loki are the newest focus of my obsession, Harry Potter is the fandom that I fall back on when I run out of stories to read in other fandoms.
+Whichever fandom I am currently focusing on, Harry Potter is the fandom that I fall back on when I run out of stories to read in other fandoms.
 But until I can’t find anymore good stories in a given fandom I tend to browse one fandom and one fandom only.
-And within each fandom I always focus on stories revolving about one favourite character, which I figure I might as well list here:
+And within each fandom I always focus on stories revolving around one favourite character, which I figure I might as well list here:

 Beta readers are also really good at helping the author catch factual or canon mistakes.
 For example, in the Harry Potter fandom a common mistake is confusion between (and misspelling of) Legilimency and Occlumency.
 Another thing beta readers are really useful for is avoiding things that interrupt or inhibit the flow of the story or that just ‘sound’ weird.
 Examples that come to mind are overly detailed descriptions of the characters (if you read fanfiction, chances are you’re a fan and know what the character looks like, so only a short description is needed - at the most), characters speaking with the wrong accent or using expressions they never would in canon, characters behaving out of character, exaggerations in what a character looks like (e.g., Harry being as tall as a first year when he is in his firth year - he’s short but not that short) or weird and contradictory descriptions like someone being “roughly 5’7”” (they’re either roughly five and a half feet or exactly 5’7”).
 A beta reader would also point out formatting issues, like a lack of scene or point-of-view separations by way of horizontal lines, for example, or too long paragraphs that make the story hard to read.

-The stories in my favourites list and my C2 or stories that are well-written and don’t have any of the issues I listed (with some exceptions, but they’re still cool stories that make up for whatever problems they have).
+The stories in my favourites list and my C2 are stories that are well-written and don’t have any of the issues I listed (with some exceptions, but they’re still cool stories that make up for whatever problems they have).
 They tend to be long - the longer the better - though I have started reading shorter fics in the White Collar fandom, since there are so few to begin with.
-The favourites list contains stories of all the fandoms I’ve mentioned above, but the C2 is only for Harry Potter stories.
+The favourites list contains stories of all the fandoms I’ve mentioned above, but the C2 is only for Harry Potter stories and Harry Potter crossovers.
 The pairings are varied, contained both slash and het, and the genres include pretty much anything except parody.

 In addition to the stories in my C2 and on my favourite stories list I can recommend the following fics, which can’t be found on this site: